 The Department of Modern Foreign Languages at The College of Idaho helps students develop cross-cultural understanding and linguistic abilities to communicate effectively.
-By studying French, German, Spanish, Chinese, or English as a Second Language at the C of I, you will learn how to communicate successfully and develop a deeper understanding of cultures in our world.
+By studying language and culture at the C of I, you will learn how to communicate successfully and develop a deeper understanding of cultures in our world.

 WHY STUDY MODERN FOREIGN LANGUAGES AT THE COLLEGE OF IDAHO

-The Department of Modern Foreign Languages offers a Spanish major and minors in Spanish, German, French, and Teaching English as a Second Language, and Bilingual Education.
-We also offer courses in English as a Second Language and Chinese.
+The Department of Modern Foreign Languages offers a Spanish major and minors in Spanish, French, Teaching English as a Second Language, and Bilingual Education.
+We also offer courses in English as a Second Language and occasional courses in Chinese.

-Lower-division language courses center on developing communicative proficiency in reading, listening, speaking, and writing, as well as on increasing cultural awareness.
-Upper-division courses focus on literature, film, and culture and help students to develop analytical thinking, research, speaking and writing skills.
+All of courses center on developing communicative proficiency in reading, listening, speaking, and writing, as well as on increasing cultural awareness.
+Upper-division courses, in particular, focus on literature, film, and culture and help students to develop analytical thinking, research, speaking and writing skills.
 Special reading topics and interdisciplinary studies courses complement the foreign language major and minor by encouraging students to integrate other majors and minors with language study.

 Many students also enhance their MFL major or minor through study abroad programs.
-The department offers off-campus study programs in France, Germany, and multiple Spanish-speaking countries on a rotating basis.
+The College offers off-campus study programs in French and Spanish-speaking countries on a rotating basis.
 Students also study internationally through approved program providers.

 In addition to small classes, caring professors, and motivated classmates, the C of I’s diverse community offers students the opportunity to interact regularly with native speakers.
 Approximately 11 percent of our student body consists of international students from more than 40 countries.
 The community surrounding the C of I also offers students access to native speaking communities, as well as cultural events, internships, and volunteer opportunities.